Iona Marjorie Brown, MA (Oxon), BA (Eng Lang & Lit), BSc (Psychol), MBACP (Reg).

 I am happy to answer any queries you may have about the types of therapy I can offer you, my availability, and my appointment days and times.

 Just drop me a line or give me a call, and we can take it from there.

 If you call, you will hear my voice on an answering machine.
 If you leave me a short message, and let me know a convenient time to ring, I will call you back, usually within 48 hours.

 Training, qualifications & experience

 The majority of my work has been in the NHS, with a varied background in therapeutic communities, a prison, GP surgeries, an addictions service and low-fee counselling charities.

-I am currently undertaking the full training in Jungian analytical psychotherapy at the West Midlands Institute of Psychotherapy.
+I am a trainee Jungian Analytical Psychotherapist under the aegis of the West Midlands Institute of Psychotherapy.

 I have been an action methods practitioner since 2009 and I have significant experience of incorporating psychodramatic techniques into my practice.